tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Bucket 接口/清单（inventory）/List Bucket Inventory Configurations_intl_en.md

-## Feature Description
+## Feature Overview

-This API is used to query all inventory jobs set for a bucket.
+This API is used to query all inventory jobs configured for a bucket.
 You can configure up to 1,000 inventory jobs for a bucket.

 This request supports returning the results in multiple responses.
 Each response can contain up to 100 inventory jobs.
-Please pay attention to the value of `IsTruncated` in the request.
+The value of `IsTruncated` in the request is described as follows:
 - If the value of `IsTruncated` is `false`, all inventory jobs of the bucket have been listed.
 - If the value of `IsTruncated` is `true` and `NextContinuationToken` carries a value, you can pass this value to `continuation-token` in the next request to obtain the remaining inventory jobs from the next response.

-For more information, please see [Inventory Overview](https://intl.cloud.tencent.com/document/product/436/30622).
+For more information, see [Inventory Overview](https://intl.cloud.tencent.com/document/product/436/30622).

 >!
-To call this API, make sure that you have the necessary permission for bucket inventory jobs; the bucket owner has this permission by default.
-If you do not have it, you should request it from the bucket owner first.
+To call this API, make sure that you have the required permission for bucket inventory jobs.
+The bucket owner has the permission by default.
+If you don’t have it, you must request it from the bucket owner first.
 >